Chat with us, powered by LiveChat

 Contact the office of your state’s attorney general

-For instance, let’s say you hired a “trusted auto transport” company to ship your car from New York to California, but it arrived with damages not accounted for in the agreement.
-The attorney general’s office can guide you in taking the necessary legal steps.
+For instance, let’s say you hired an auto shipping company to move your car from New York to California.
+But when the car arrived it had some serious damages not reported on the original agreement.
+In this case, your state’s attorney general’s office can help you understand what legal actions you can take against this.

 Complain to the Better Business Bureau (BBB)